CrowdStrike/falcon-cloudformation/falcon-sensor/README.md

 | SensorMemoryLimit       | No       | Memory hard limit for Falcon sensor task.
 Memory limit must be greater than memory reservation.                                                          |         |                                                                                                  |

 ## Uninstall the sensor
-To remove the Falcon sensor daemon from your ECS cluster:
+To uninstall the Falcon sensor daemon from your ECS cluster:

 ### Step 1: Delete the Falcon sensor daemon stack
 ```bash